 Did you know that running a gas mower for an hour is the equivalent to driving a passenger car for 160 miles?

 Utahns who live in areas that regularly experience poor air quality (EPA air-quality non-attainment areas) are eligible for the program.
-To participate, enter the randomized online lottery.
-Applications will be accepted between Thursday, March 1st at 9:00 a.m. and Saturday, March 31st at 5:00 p.m. with winner notifications going out April 6.
+Applications for the program are now closed and winner notifications going out April 6.
 Those selected will have three days to pay $100 in advance and choose an exchange time on Saturday, April 21.
 See full eligibility requirements here.

 The Mow Electric program has 762 mowers available.
 Funding was made possible with grants from the Utah Clean Air Partnership (UCAIR), the Utah Department of Environmental Quality (DEQ), Weber State University’s sustainability offices, and the Davis County and Weber-Morgan Health Departments.

 Participation is limited to one electric mower per household.

 Do you want to learn more about electric mowers?
 Join us at a community workshop!

 2750 University Park Blvd, Building D3, Ballrooms, Layton, UT 84041

 Thurs., Mar.
 15 at 6:30 p.m.